roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-07 ****** byBoratus© Daya returned and set up the camera on a tripod.
+Daya returned and set up the camera on a tripod.
 Sunny had her focus on Mrs. Acton who started her prepared speech.
 "My name is a Denise Acton.
 I am a stuck up, racist Bitch who needs to know the pleasure of a good dark cock.
 Today, I am this man's slut and will do whatever he says."

  Sunny was naked as well by this time.
 He turned Denise toward him and pushed her down to her knees.
 "Suck my cock, slut."